csviz/csviz/README.md

 You can use this command to:

 * `npm run lib` - This task will copy third-party libraries that has **css** files and **images**;
+* `npm run browser-sync` -  This task will start a static server and watch file changes;
 * `npm run watch-js` - This task will listen on changes on js files for browserify
 * `npm run watch-css` - This task will listen on changes on sass files from `/sass` folder and re-build the css files

 #### Production